Chaining IAM Roles With AWS Profile¶

 Case 1: Test pure Boto3 with cross-account access

-The sample Python application lists S3 object name and size, then send the infomation to an SQS queue in a target Account.
+The sample Python application lists S3 objects, then send the infomation to an SQS queue in a target Account.
 Code Snippet for - only-boto3.py:

 objects = []